Avogadro/two.avogadro.cc/source/develop/build.md

 (build-types)=
 #### Build types

-By default, Avogadro will be built in "Debug" mode, which, as the name hints, makes it easier to track down bugs, but at the cost of an increased package size and less optimized (read: slower) code in comparison to "Release" mode
+By default, Avogadro will be built in "Debug" mode, which, as the name hints, makes it easier to track down bugs, but at the cost of an increased package size and less optimized (read: slower) code in comparison to "Release" mode.

 To change the build type used, use the corresponding flag for `cmake` during the configuration step, e.g.: